tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 at the top of the stack.
 The reason for this is that we don't allow `}` to close implicit layouts itself.

+For example:

 ```haskell
 {
 let
   x = 2 }
 ```

-This would be an error, for example, because we start an implicit layout after the `x`, and `}` isn't allowed to close that implicit layout itself.
+this would be an error.
+This is because we start an implicit layout after the `x`, and `}` isn't allowed to close that implicit layout itself.

 Concretely, we have: